 How our HELP volunteers decrease the risk of delirium

-- Communication – visit, converse and reminisce; supply assistance devices such as hearing amplifiers and magnifiers; encourage expressions of need and concern
+- Communication – visit daily, converse and reminisce; supply assistance devices such as hearing amplifiers and magnifiers

-- Relaxation – ease anxiety, depression, pain and insomnia; use stress relievers such as imagery, breathing techniques, music therapy, nail polishing and hand massage
+- Relaxation – ease anxiety, depression, pain and insomnia; use stress relievers such as imagery, breathing techniques, music therapy and hand massage

-- Recreation — encourage simple physical exercises and mentally-stimulating activities such as card playing, jigsaw puzzles, games and reading
+- Therapeutic activities – encourage physical exercises and mentally-stimulating activities such as card playing, jigsaw puzzles, games and reading

 - Meals – assist with eating; provide companionship during mealtimes

-- Comfort and spirituality – offer presence, touch and soothing voice; offer religious objects, reading materials, prayer or other expressions of spirituality if desired
+- Comfort and spirituality – offer presence, touch and soothing voice; offer religious referrals, reading materials, prayer or other expressions of spirituality if desired

-Learn how you can help support HELP at Inova Fairfax Hospital
+Learn how you can support HELP at Inova Fairfax Hospital